Cadbury Logo

 Cadbury' Logo 1824

 The original logo was introduced the same year the company was founded.
-It was a wordmark with the name of the brand, made in bold type with rounded corners of the letters and pronounced serifs.
+It was a wordmark with the brand’s name, set in bold type with rounded letter corners and pronounced serifs.
 Each character had a unique writing style.
-For example, you can look at the curls of the letters “y,” “r,” as well as a slightly modernized “a.”
+For example, you can look at the curls of the letters “y,” “r,” and a slightly modernized “a.”
 At the same time, the verbal inscription was not overloaded with unnecessary details and looked quite fresh, given the realities of 1824.

 1866 – 1879